-1341 Child Care Services Managers
+1341 Child and Aged Care Services Managers

 1342 Health Services Managers

-1343 Aged Care Services Managers
+1343 Social Welfare Managers

-1344 Social Welfare Managers
+1344 Financial and Insurance Services Branch Managers

 1345 Education Managers

-1346 Financial and Insurance Services Branch Managers

 1349 Professional Services Managers Not Elsewhere Classified

-Child Care Services Managers
+Child and Aged Care Services Managers

 Child care services managers plan, direct, coordinate and evaluate the provision of care for children in before-school, after-school, vacation and day care centres and services.
+Aged care services managers plan, direct, coordinate and evaluate the provision of residential and personal care services for individuals and families who are in need of such services due to the effects of ageing.

-- (a) Developing and implementing programmes to enhance the physical, social, emotional and intellectual development of young children; - (b) Establishing and monitoring budgets and determining allocation of funds for staff, supplies, materials, equipment and maintenance; - (c) Overseeing and coordinating the provision of care for children in before-school, afterschool, day and vacation care centres; - (d) Directing and supervising child carers in providing care and supervision for young children; - (e) Managing physical facilities and making sure all buildings and equipment are maintained to ensure the centre is a safe area for children, staff and visitors; - (f) Reviewing and interpreting government codes, and developing procedures to meet codes (e.g. concerning safety and security); - (g) Monitoring children's progress and conferring with parents or guardians; - (h) Preparing and maintaining records and accounts for a child care centre; - (i) Recruiting and evaluating staff and coordinating their professional development.
+- (a) Developing and implementing programmes to enhance the physical, social, emotional and intellectual development of service receivers; - (b) Establishing and monitoring budgets and determining allocation of funds for staff, supplies, materials, equipment and maintenance; - (c) Overseeing and coordinating the provision of care for children in before-school, after-school, day and vacation care centres; - (d) Directing and supervising staff in providing care and supervision for service receivers; - (e) Managing physical facilities and making sure all buildings and equipment are maintained to ensure the centre is a safe area for service receivers, staff and visitors; - (f) Reviewing and interpreting government codes, and developing procedures to meet codes (e.g. concerning safety and security); - (g) Monitoring service receiver's progress and conferring with parents or guardians; - (h) Preparing and maintaining records and accounts for the care centre; - (i) Recruiting and evaluating staff and coordinating their professional development.